 - While the total length (including the tail)l of the longest measured female was up to 9.2 feet (110 inches) with a 3.6 feet (43 inches) chest girth.

-- Siberian tigers can run at the speed of more than 80 km/h (50 miles per hour).
+- Siberian tigers can run at a speed of more than 80 km/h (50 miles per hour).

 - Some sources describe their top speed as 96.5 km/h (60 mph).

-- However, Siberian tigers have a very short stamina like other big cats.
+- However, Siberian tigers have very short stamina like other big cats.